Our Commitment to the Original

 Quality goods.
 Standards of Manufacture and Warranty

 Design classics such as the Vitra Lounge Chair by Charles and Ray Eames or the Barcelona armchair by Ludwig Mies van der Rohe impress not only aesthetically, but above all because of their extraordinarily high quality.
 Thus, wood and covers are carefully selected by the licensed manufacturers and processed until they meet the high demands on the quality of the product.
 All processing and assembly steps are carefully planned and carried out by specially trained staff.
 To make this transparent, visitors to the Vitra Campus in Weil am Rhein as part of production tours or in the Lounge Chair Atelier are offered the opportunity to take a look behind the scenes.
 But design classics are not just concerned with maintaining the status quo: Vitra recently readjusted the seat height of the Eames Plastic Chairs to better reflect on current average body dimensions.
 And ecological aspects are given special attention in the production of designer furniture.
 Many manufacturers only use FSC certified woods or recyclable materials.
 In addition, every piece of furniture is subjected to a rigorous quality inspection, thus enabling an extremely long service life.
-In this sense, Vitra grants a 30-year warranty on the Eames Aluminum Group and Classicon's 20-year manufacturer's warranty on the classics of Eileen Gray.
+Highest quality standards enable Vitra to grant an extended manufacturer's guarantee of up to 30 years on selected design classics.
+You can find out which Vitra furniture is covered by the guarantee and all the information you need to register here or directly on the Vitra website.
+Other manufacturers also offer generous warranty claims.
+Classicon, for example, grants a 20-year manufacturer's warranty on the classics by Eileen Gray.

 Fritz HansenA Fritz Hansen Original must meet high quality standards in order to be called Fritz Hansen Original.
 Top design, high-quality materials and perfect workmanship characterize the furniture of the Danish manufacturer.